ROS2 @Home Guide

 In general, a node is a script that will run and interact with the ROS2 system through topics, services, actions, etc.

-is a channel where nodes can send and receive messages.
+A topic is a channel where nodes can send and receive messages.

 #!/usr/bin/env python3